gryllifish/passwordgenerator/README.md

 A simple password generator.
-You can choose the desired lenth and to include or not special characters.
+You can choose the desired length and to include or not special characters.